andreasdri/tdt4200/ps2/andredri_ps2.md

 c)
 Transfer to device: 0.180544 ms

 Transfer from device: 0.154688 ms

 Total execution time (with I/O): 0.199 s

 Total execution time (without I/O): 0.693408 ms

 Transfer/Execution time without I/O = `100 * (0.180544 + 0.154688) ms / 0.693408 ms = 48.35 %`

+Please note that the transfer time does not include allocation and deallocation of memory on the device.

+As one can see, transfer to and from the device takes up a lot of time.
+Maybe it could be possible to compute while transferring data?
+The data could be a stream, and the GPU could start with the calculations right away.
+Another idea is to somehow compress the PNG image even more.